-Content Management System (CMS) is a software system that helps to organize and facilitate collaboration of content.
+Content Management System (CMS) is a software system that helps to organize and facilitate the collaboration of content.
 Some of the benefits and challenges that could arise from/during implementation and use of CMS are discussed below:

 - Due to this programming aspect of CMS, technical experts are required to develop, update and maintain the CMS.
 Depending upon the complexity of the organization, this type of programming can prove to be costly to the organization.